Bereavement services in Wolverhampton

 Do not try to rush the process; there is no specific timeline for grief.

 Talking about the loss in counselling or psychotherapy is usually helpful and allows a person to adjust to their life without the deceased.
 Therapy can help mourning by allowing someone to work through the stages of grief in a supported relationship.
 Counselling and psychotherapy can help in the following ways:

-Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapeutic procedure that was developed by Francine Shapiro to resolve the development of trauma-related memories caused by exposure to distressing events.
-EMDR may be helpful after a time of normal grief, and may help resolve a complicated grief process such as that caused by a traumatic or sudden death.
+Eye movement desensitization and reprocessing (EMDR) is a psychotherapeutic procedure that was developed by Francine Shapiro to resolve the development of trauma-related memories caused by exposure to distressing events.
+EMDR may be helpful to resolve a complicated grief process such as that caused by a traumatic or sudden death.

 If you would like to arrange an appointment, make a referral or require further information about how we can help please telephone our Wolverhampton practice on: 01902 827808.
 Alternatively fill out our online contact form.